-In 2016, rates of imputations for most variables are 1 to 4 percent for aircraft that completed the full survey form.
-Item non-response on key activity variables is low-hours flown by use (1.0 percent), rented or leased hours (3.0 percent), and year of manufacture (0.7 percent).
-The majority of remaining variables have slightly higher imputation rates but are still below 5 percent.
+In 2017, rates of imputations for most variables are 1 to 5 percent for aircraft that completed the full survey form.
+Item non-response on key activity variables is low-hours flown by use (1.1 percent), rented or leased hours (4.1 percent), and year of manufacture (0.5 percent).